alexdmoss/alexos.dev/content/posts/KubeCon-Service-Meshes.md

 ---

-Firstly, I'd like to talk about the keynote of [SMI](https://smi-spec.io/) (Service Mesh Interface).
+Firstly, I'd like to talk about [the keynote announcement](https://www.youtube.com/watch?v=gDLD8gyd7J8) of [SMI](https://smi-spec.io/) (Service Mesh Interface).
 This is hopefully going to prove to be highly relevant, as we aren't running a service mesh in my team currently but I'm convinced we will be in not too long, so taking some of the pressure off making the right decision is helpful.

 The goal with SMI is ([I'm paraphrasing massively](https://cloudblogs.microsoft.com/opensource/2019/05/21/service-mesh-interface-smi-release/)):